olitomlinson/TechDebtTriageFramework/README.md

 3. Trigger points have been predicted
 4. Why does this debt exist?

 It is expected that some issues may take many rounds of triage before the technical debt is understood well enough to be accepted.
+If the item is not fully refined, apply the `needs refinement` label, and work on it during the next triage session or offline.

 Once the refinement is complete, the issue is given the label of `accepted`.